 1. In a medium sized bowl combine artichoke hearts, kale, quinoa, mozzarella, parmesan, salt and pepper.

-2. Remove the stems and scrape out the gills from mushrooms.
-Place mushrooms on a baking sheet and generously stuff with the artichoke filling.
+2. Remove the stems and scrape out the gills from mushrooms and place on a baking sheet.

 Expert tips and recipe FAQs